 Throughout the flight, the air in our modern aircraft cabins is cleaned with advanced HEPA air filters as powerful as the ones used in hospitals.
 They remove 99.97% of viruses and eliminate dust, allergens and germs from the cabin air.
 The air is fully renewed every two to three minutes.

 Our lavatories are frequently disinfected.
 And if the flight is longer than 1 hour 30 minutes, we’re adding an extra member of our cabin crew dedicated to cleaning the lavatories.
 After every trip, all our aircraft go through an enhanced cleaning and disinfection process.

 If you have a connecting flight in Dubai, you will need to keep your mask on through the airport.
 You don’t have to wear gloves, but it is recommended.
-You’ll pass through a fever detection scanner before you enter the connections area.
+You’ll pass through a thermal scanner before you enter the connections area.

 All our transfer desks have been fitted with protective antimicrobial screens and all the airport teams will be in personal protective equipment (PPE).
 Stickers on the floor help everyone to keep a safe distance in queues, and we’ve spaced the seats in our waiting areas.
 We’ll give you a travel hygiene kit at the connections desk if you need one.